An analogue stopwatch

 Jog the lap at a nice easy pace and record your time.

-Take a minute recovery and then run another lap, this time five seconds faster than your jogging effort.
+Take a one-minute recovery and then run another lap, but this time five to ten seconds faster than your initial jogging effort.

-After another minute's recovery run another lap, five seconds faster than your previous time.
+After another minute's recovery run another lap, again five to ten seconds faster than your previous time.

-Continue in a like manner, reducing your goal time by five seconds with each rep, until you miss your target.
+Continue in a like manner, reducing your goal time by five to ten seconds with each rep, until you miss your target.

 Variations